When did Italy’s bronze age start?

 Small independent towns

-In the Bronze Age, Italy had a lot of small independent towns, which sometimes formed themselves into leagues to fight together (as the Greeks did for the Trojan War about the same time), and sometimes did not.
+In the Bronze Age, Italy had a lot of small independent towns, which sometimes formed themselves into leagues to fight together (as the Greeks said they had for the Trojan War about the same time), and sometimes did not.
+People grew barley and millet to eat, with chickpeas and lentils, onions and garlic.
+They started to grow olives and grapes to make olive oil and wine.

 Trade with Bronze Age Greece

-By about 1500 BC, Italians were trading with Bronze Age people from Mycenaean Greece.
-A fair amount of Mycenaean pottery made it to Italy, and probably Italians sold things to the Greeks, too – maybe wood and enslaved people.
+By about 1500 BC, almost a thousand years after the beginning of the Bronze Age, Italians were trading with Bronze Age people from Mycenaean Greece.
+A fair amount of Mycenaean pottery made it to Italy.
+Probably the Greeks sold the Italians other things, too.
+They might have sold the Italians wine, olive oil, medicine, and linen clothing.
+The Italians sold things to the Greeks, too – probably mainly wood and enslaved people.
+(These things and people are harder for archaeologists to find traces of, so we aren’t sure.)

 Classical Rome, by John Clare (1993).
 For kids, the whole political history from beginning to end.